TobiasPSP/doneland_sources/Components/Data Transmission/Wired/README.md

 # Wired Data Transmission

-> Protocols To Transmit Data Via Wire
+> Transmitting Data Over Wires

-*Wired* communications is used in various and often completely different scenarios.
-Here are some:
+*Wired* communication is used all over the place without you probably even noticing: *components* like *displays* or *sensors* typically use wired protocols to communicate with *microcontrollers*.

+For communication *between* devices, *wireless* technologies have become increasingly popular, however anyone requiring *reliable*, *fast*, and *secure* communications still counts on *wired* data transmission whereever possible.

+Here are some examples of *wired protocols* used for *data transmission*:

 ### Intra-Board Communication